neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

 A ```@selectable``` is an instance of the ```Selectable``` class which wraps a [socket](http://en.wikipedia.org/wiki/network_socket) (or a [file descriptor](http://en.wikipedia.org/wiki/file_descriptor)) and abstracts away IO operations on it.
 Since it's assumed that all IO operations should be non-blocking by default, the non-blocking flag[^1] set in the constructor for anything the ```Selectable``` class wraps.

-The class additionally implements methods for controlling, reading and writing from a socket in a non-blocking way (for example only writing few packets at a time so the reactor loop doesn't get blocked).
+The class additionally implements methods for controlling, reading and writing from a socket in a non-blocking way (for example, only writing few packets at a time so the reactor loop doesn't get blocked).

 #### The Loop